Sit Your Soul Down and Listen

 The couple who had come for help had not been paying attention to His commands, and, in fact, had been living in disobedience for a long time.
 I knew this, but had been trying to work on their problems as if they were disconnected from their disobedience to God!
 As if a disrupted and rebellious attitude toward God would not have repercussions in all of their relationships!
 I saw it clearly now.

-This was the way I heard the voice of God that day...through His Word and by applying a principle in the Scriptures to the present problem.
+This was the way I heard the voice of God that day...through Bible study, reading His Word and applying a principle in the Scriptures to the present problem.
 We all need to pay attention to His commands—and that includes the rules of Christian marriage.

 I relaxed.
 My mind quit running around and around trying to figure out what was wrong.
 Peace began to flow like a river into my bothered mind.
 It was such a relief!
 So refreshing.